Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A look at LSAT Lab’s student-specific study plan

-Because LSAT Lab is so new and still growing, their two co-founders, Matt and Patrick, are super hands on.
-One of them teaches every live online class and prerecorded video lesson, you speak with one of the two to establish your study schedule, and they’ve clearly written all of LSAT Lab’s explanations themselves.
+Because LSAT Lab is still growing, their two co-founders, Matt and Patrick, are super hands on.
+One of them teaches just about every live online class and prerecorded video lesson, you speak with one of the two to establish your study schedule, and they’ve clearly written all of LSAT Lab’s explanations themselves.

 In addition, if you purchase tutoring from LSAT Lab, Matt or Patrick will be your coach.
 In other words, their fingerprints are all over this course.